-Core Tip: Seventy medical institutions, including 36 hospitals, 34 Centers for Disease Controls (CDCs), and China Information System for Disease Control and Prevention, were surveyed from 2021 to 2022.
+Core Tip: Seventy medical institutions, including 36 hospitals, 34 Centers for Disease Control (CDCs), and China Information System for Disease Control and Prevention, were surveyed from 2021 to 2022.
 The 36 hospitals included 4 provincial hospitals (the First and Second-People’s Hospital of Yunnan, and the First and Second Affiliated Hospitals of Kunming Medical University), 8 prefectural hospitals, and 24 county hospitals.
 The 34 CDCs included the Yunnan Institute of Parasitic Diseases, 9 prefectural CDCs, and 24 county CDCs.
 Information on echinococcosis cases from the ultrasound department, hepatobiliary surgery department, and case archives in the hospitals was retrospectively surveyed and recorded.
-The registration and management information of echinococcosis was consulted through the CDCs.
-The collected information of cases was organized and summarized before being entered into the database.
+The registration and management information on echinococcosis was consulted through the CDCs.
+The collected information on cases was organized and summarized before being entered into the database.
 Patient-privacy data were not included.

 INTRODUCTION

-Cystic echinococcus (CE) is a zoonotic parasitic disease caused by the larval stage of parasite Echinococcus granulosus (E. granulosus) as it parasitises humans or animals and distributed globally[1-4].
-Two main types of echinococcosis are observed in humans: The CE and the alveolar echinococcosis (AE).
-People in epidemic areas commonly become poor or return to poverty because of echinococcosis, which is a major burden on communities in endemic areas of China and poses an important public health problem[5-8].
+Cystic echinococcus (CE) is a zoonotic parasitic disease caused by the larval stage of the parasite Echinococcus granulosus (E. granulosus), it parasitizes humans or animals and is distributed globally[1-4].
+Two main types of echinococcosis are observed in humans: CE and alveolar echinococcosis (AE).
+People in epidemic areas commonly become poor or return to poverty due to echinococcosis, which is a major burden on communities in endemic areas of China and poses an important public health problem[5-8].
 China has the highest prevalence of echinococcosis in the world.
-According to the prevalence of echinococcosis in the population and the infection rate of echinococcosis in dogs, the endemic counties were divided into the following 4 categories of counties: Class I counties: The prevalence rate of humans ≥ 1%, or the infection rate of dogs ≥ 5%; class II counties: 0.1% ≤ the human prevalence rate < 1%, or 1% ≤ the canine infection rate < 5%; class III counties: 0 <the prevalence rate of people < 0.1%, or 0 < dog infection rate < 1%; class IV counties: there have been reports of local cases of echinococcosis in the past, but no local cases have been found in 3 years, and other counties are non-endemic areas.
-There were 368 counties identified as endemic counties of echinococcosis in China, the case detection rate was 0.51%.
-The prevalence was estimated to be 0.28% in the whole endemic area, and the number of patients was estimated to be 166098.With a distribution in 9 provinces/autonomous regions in Western and Northern China, including Xinjiang, Yunnan and Qinghai province[9,10].
-Human echinococcosis was first reported in 1978 in the Yunnan province.
+According to the prevalence of echinococcosis in the population and the infection rate of echinococcosis in dogs, the endemic counties were divided into the following 4 categories: Class I counties: The prevalence rate of humans ≥ 1%, or the infection rate of dogs ≥ 5%; class II counties: 0.1% ≤ the human prevalence rate < 1%, or 1% ≤ the canine infection rate < 5%; class III counties: 0 <the prevalence rate of people < 0.1%, or 0 < dog infection rate < 1%; class IV counties: there have been reports of local cases of echinococcosis in the past, but no local cases have been found in 3 years, and other counties are non-endemic areas.
+There were 368 counties identified as endemic echinococcosis counties in China, the case detection rate was 0.51%.
+The prevalence was estimated to be 0.28% in the whole endemic area, and the number of patients was estimated to be 166098 with a distribution in 9 provinces/autonomous regions in Western and Northern China, including Xinjiang, Yunnan and Qinghai province[9,10].
+Human echinococcosis was first reported in 1978 in Yunnan province.
 Liu et al[11] screened surgical patient data from the First and Second Affiliated Hospitals of Kunming Medical University and showed that there were 24 cases of hydatid disease in Yunnan Province from 1981 to 2001, with most cases distributed in Northwest Yunnan[12].
-An epidemiological survey of echinococcosis in Yunnan Province in 2012 and 2016 showed that the detection rate of echinococcosis in the population was 0.06%, all of which are the CE.
+An epidemiological survey of echinococcosis in Yunnan Province in 2012 and 2016 showed that the detection rate of echinococcosis in the population was 0.06%, all of which had CE.
 This survey indicates that Yunnan Province is a low prevalence area of CE, mainly distributed in the northwest of 25° north latitude, including 24 counties of the 9 prefectures such as Diqing and Dali[13].
-Understanding of the epidemiological status, regional distribution, and epidemic characteristics of echinococcosis will assist with the provision of better control strategies and measures for echinococcosis in Yunnan Province.
-To fill these knowledge gaps, we aim to describe the demographic characteristics of people with echinococcosis in Yunnan province, to map the prevalence of the CE at high spatial resolution, and to assess the impact of risk factors.
+Understanding the epidemiological status, regional distribution, and epidemic characteristics of echinococcosis will assist with the provision of better control strategies and measures for echinococcosis in Yunnan Province.
+To fill these knowledge gaps, we aim to describe the demographic characteristics of people with echinococcosis in Yunnan Province, to map the prevalence of CE at high spatial resolution, and to assess the impact of risk factors.

 MATERIALS AND METHODS